dmurvihill/motion-sdk/docs/markdown/motion-sdk.closederror.md

 </td><td>

-Developer-readable reason for the closure
+Developer-readable reason for the closure.

 </td></tr>